 Did you know that when you sit down to a hearty meal of Greek food that you are often eating exactly the same dishes their ancestors did in ancient times?
 The first cookbook was written by a Greek, Archestrolus, in 350 BC suggesting that food was always an important part of Greek life.

 Greece’s climate is perfect for growing many of the herbs used in their cooking.
 Many of them grow in the wild such as oregano, basil, mint and thyme.
 I recall when I lived in a small shepherd’s village on the island of Euboeia, I rode in the back of a pickup truck up into the mountains with the village ladies to collect oregano.
 I also gathered thyme, sage and mint and then hung bundles of herbs on the rafters of my little stone spitaki.

 When the Romans invaded in 197 BC they brought with them typical foods of their culture such as pasta and sauces.
 Arab traders brought spices such as cumin, cinnamon, cloves and allspice.
-Hummus is the Arab word for “chickpea” And later, when the Ottoman Turks invaded, they introduced coffee and a variety of sweets like halva, lokoumia, and baklava.
+Hummus is the Arab word for “chickpea” And later, when the Ottoman Turks invaded, they introduced coffee, saganaki pots and a variety of sweets like halva, lokoumia, and baklava.
 Potatoes and tomatoes came from the New World about 500 years ago.

 Greek food not only tells the story of the country’s past, it is also part of the present, inspiring cuisine from other parts of the world.
 Greek food (the Mediterranean diet) is said to be the healthiest way of eating.
 It is known that the people of the island of Icaria live longer than anyone else and it has a lot to do with their healthy life-styles and diet.

 Lamb is particularly popular at Greek Easter time and the air will be scented with lambs roasting on spits in courtyards or even on the street.
 One of my favorite dishes is arni kleftiko (bandit’s lamb).
 This tasty dish was conceived by the Greek rebels (klefts) who were fighting the Turks in the mountains of Greece.
 They’d steal sheep and wrap up the butchered meat, burying it in a pit so the aroma of roasting flesh wouldn’t be detected.
 Today’s arni klefitko is wrapped in foil and baked with zucchini, tomato and feta sprinkled generously with oregano.

 When you drive into the mountains you’ll see hundreds of apiaries.
 Greek honey is the best and it has been used for centuries, not only as part of the diet, but also for its healing properties.
 Greek wine is growing more popular with wine-bars opening all around Athens where you can sample from the country’s many vineyards.

 Food preparation has its own traditional rules.
 The main components of any Greek meal will incorporate herbs, grains, vegetables, meat (mainly lamb), chicken, fish, cheese (especially feta ) , olive oil, lemons, eggplant and zucchini.
 Greek food appeals to all tastes and this country-style cooking has become popular worldwide.